CloudFormation

 Iac

-• enables us to provision and support your computing infrastructure using code instead of manual processes and settings.
+• Infrastructure as Code (IaC) enables us to provision and support your computing infrastructure using code instead of manual processes and settings.

 • Manual infrastructure management is time-consuming and prone to error, especially when you manage applications at scale.